jbfavre/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

     cond %{CIDR:8} ="8.0.0.0"
         set-header X-Is-Eight "Yes"
-    cond %{CIDR:,8} ="fd00::" #note the IPv6 Mask is in the second position set-header IPv6Internal "true"

 This condition has no requirements other than access to the Client IP, hence, it should work in any and all hooks.